iot-bus/iot-bus.github.io/docs/source/examples/index.rst

     A simple WiFi example that starts up a webserver and responds to HTTP requests.

 `Canbus <examples-canbus.html>`_
-    Demonstrates how to send and receive data using CAN Bus.
+    How to send and receive data using CAN Bus.

 `Relay <examples-relay.html>`_
     Demonstrates how to switch the relay on and off.

 `Remote Relay <examples-relay-remote.html>`_
-    Demonstrates how to switch the relay on and off using a web-server.
+    How to switch the relay on and off using a web-server.

 `LoRa <examples-lora.html>`_
-    Demonstrates how to send and receive data using LoRa.
+    How to send and receive data using LoRa.

 `Motor <examples-motor.html>`_
-    Demonstrates how to control a stepper motor.
+    How to control a stepper motor.

 `Display <examples-display.html>`_
     Simple graphics test.

 `Touch <examples-touch.html>`_
-    Shows how to use the touch screen.
+    How to use the touch screen.